google-research/uda/README.md

 We provide different commands to train UDA on TPUs and GPUs since TPUs and GPUs have different implementations for batch norm.
-All of the scripts can achieve the current SOTA results on CIFAR-10 and SVHN.
+All of the scripts can achieve the current SOTA results on CIFAR-10 with 4,000 examples and SVHN with 1,000 examples.

 GPU command: